ryandkuster/ngsComposer/README.md

 # composer: a deep QC aventure!

-Base-calling, error-filtering read preprocessing designed by biologists
+Base-call error-filtering and read preprocessing pipeline designed by biologists

 ## Features